kylekk76/Job-Scraper-Indeed/README.md

 - [ ] Store the data from diferent searches in the same place.

 ### Log:
-- fixed the dataframe to get the payrate separate in 2 columns and in the right type.
+- Fixed the dataframe to get the payrate separate in 2 columns and in the right type.
 (25/08/2022)
-- fixed the Localization Column to now be separate in City and Area.
+- Fixed the Localization Column to now be separate in City and Area.
 (25/08/2022)
-- create a visualization by job title, salary and jobs quantities posted for that group.(26/08/2022)
+- Create a visualization by job title, salary and jobs quantities posted for that group.(26/08/2022)
+- Set up all the columns in the right format and eliminated the repited jobs(29/08/2022)
+- Set up the basic program run in on python that create all the right files to use later (29/08/2022)